Code-Institute-Submissions/eternalfitness/README.md

 ### Home Page
 * **Nav Bar**- Easy to navigate Nav bar with simple hover effect.
 * **Hero Image** chosen to target the over 50’s potential gym goer’s or those in their 50’s looking to improve their health and lifestyle.
-* **Call to Action**“Call US” to entice visitor to take action on website.
+* **Call to Action** “Call US” to entice visitor to take action on website.
 * **Call to Action** “Give it a try” to encourage visitors to book a free class and test out classes out for themselves.
 * **Eternal Fitness Ethos** /Unique Selling Points to highlight the advantages of Eternal Fitness and why they should choose this gym.
 Icons used to give a nice visual representation.
-* **lasses Intro Section** – To give people an insight into classes followed by again another CTA “Membership Offers” to encourage visitors to take further action on this site.
+* **Classes Intro Section** – To give people an insight into classes followed by again another CTA “Membership Offers” to encourage visitors to take further action on this site.
 ### About Us
 * **Personal Trainer Bio’s** to give visitors background info on the trainers to evoke credibility and so intent to book.
 * **Call to Action Button** “ Get In Touch” to encourage visitors to click and enquire about PT sessions/ or classes.